What Punk Rock Can Teach You About Your Brand

 Now try this one.

-Who was it that had the locker next to you?
-What about who you sat beside in English class?
+Who was it that had the locker 2 down from you?
+What about who you sat beside in grade 10 English class?

 The Standout Factor